Keaton Middleton: Professional

 In the following 2021–22 season, Middleton competed in 49 games primarily for the Eagles, recording 2 goals and 11 points.
 He made 9 Calder Cup Playoff outings, tallying 4 points.
 As a restricted free agent following the season, Middleton was tendered a qualifying offer and later re-signed to a one-year, two-way contract with the Avalanche on July 21, 2022.

 During the 2022–23 season, in the midst of a breakout season offensively in his third year with the Eagles, Middleton was re-signed to a two-year, two-way contract extension with the Avalanche on February 25, 2023.

+During the 2024–25 season, Middleton saw a significant increase in NHL playing time, appearing in half (41) of the Avalanche's games that year, after playing a total of 3 career games prior (all 4 seasons ago).
+Middleton played in a shut-down role on the third-pair, stepping in often due to the Avalanche suffering a number of significant injuries to regular lineup players during the season.
+In the middle of the campaign, Middleton was re-signed by the team to another two-year contract worth $775,000 annually on January 2, 2025.
+Although Colorado qualified for the playoffs, he did not appear in any games for the team.

 Personal

 He is the younger brother of Jacob Middleton, who currently plays defence for the Minnesota Wild in the NHL.